Woman smiles and shakes the hand of a new employee

 There’s no “rule” stating that a small business must have an HR team or manager in charge of human resources activities.
 But, most experts recommend bringing on a full-time human resource staff member when there are at least 10 employees within the company.

-Some business owners decide to hire an HR partner sooner, rather than later.
+Some business owners decide to hire an HR partner sooner rather than later.
 This decision takes into account how you value your time.
-Determine what your time is worth as the business owner.
+Determine what your time is worth as a business owner.
 “These unrelated tasks can add up and take valuable time away from the actual productivity and profitability of your business,” wrote Concordia St. Paul University.
 “If you start to see a notable dip in your productivity level or other employees aren’t able to keep up with the extra demands on time because of HR duties, it is probably time to consider hiring a human resource generalist.”

 What are the benefits of creating a separate HR team?